WordPress Multisite Migration: Step-by-Step Guide to Move Without Downtime

 And that is it.
 WordPress multisite migration to a new server is succesfull.
 After all the files have been uploaded, you’ll see your multisite at the new location.

 Did you know that you could migrate your multisite via your web host?
 Most hosts provide a free migration service to facilitate the migration of your site to them.
-In fact, BlogVault powers the migration feature of several web hosts including WP Engine, Flywheel, Cloudways, and many more.
+In fact, BlogVault powers the migration feature of several web hosts including Flywheel, Dreamhost, and many more.

-In this section, I’ll show you how you can migrate your multisite to a new host or server using your destination web host.
-I’ll use WP Engine as an example.
+In this section, we’ll show you how you can migrate your multisite to a new host or server using your destination web host.
+We’ll use WP Engine as an example.
 The steps should largely be the same for your destination host.
 The main difference lies in the location of the migration feature in the hosting account’s dashboard.

 1. Install and activate the WP Engine Automated Migration plugin on your multisite.